markusmobius/go-trafilatura/README.md

 - The regex engine in other language usually implemented in C, while in Go it's implemented from scratch in Go language.
 As expected, C implementation is still faster than Go's.
 - Since Go is usually used for web service, its regex is designed to finish in time linear to the length of the input, which useful for protecting server from ReDoS attack.
 However, this comes with performance cost.

 To solve this issue, we compile several important regexes into Go code using [re2go].
-Thanks to this we are able to get a great speed without using cgo or external regex packages.
+Thanks to this we are able to achieve greater speed without using cgo or external regex packages.

 ## Comparison with Other Go Packages